 While the video-based courses allow you to see how Barbara lays down the marks on the painting, this collection of written instruction provides more clearly detailed information behind each stage of a painting, which isn’t always verbalized completely during filmed demonstrations.
 This gives you the opportunity to understand more of the what, why, and how behind each step.

-Each lesson contains a thorough explanation of the focused concept being taught, and includes numerous progression images of a step-by-step painting demonstration that you can follow at your own easel.
+Each written tutorial contains a thorough explanation of the focused concept being taught, and includes numerous progression images of a step-by-step painting demonstration that you can follow at your own easel.
 Many lessons also include additional images that can help augment your understanding.

-At $5 per lesson, you can try one or many and choose the skills and topics you most want to improve.
+At $5 per written tutorial, you can try one or many and choose the skills and topics you most want to improve.

 ©2021 Barbara Jaenicke.
 All Rights Reserved